bcgov/housing-data-challenge-plot-scatter/readme.md

 This application is built using Bootstrap, Leaflet, D3, MetricsGraphics, and React.

-The deployed draft app can be viewed at http://http://plotandscatter.com:3001.
+The deployed draft app can be viewed at http://plotandscatter.com:3001.

 *NB.
 These instructions have not yet been tested for Windows or Linux.*

 ## To run the project locally

 1. Clone the repository.
-2. In the root project folder, run: `npm install`.
+2. In the root project folder, run `npm install`.
 3. Once npm finishes, run `npm run dev`.

-View the app at http://localhost:3000/ in your browser.
+View the app at http://localhost:3000 in your browser.

 ## For deployed instances only – not necessary for local dev